NoMoreUsernames999/The-Atlas-Project-Modpack/README.md

 ## TO-DO list

-  (If you pick something on the list that can only be worked on by one person at a time, state so in the Discord so that people don't waste time.
+  When you pick something on the list to do, if it is something that can only be done by a single person at a time, state so in the Discord to notify people that someone is working on the task so that people don't waste time doing the same thing twice.
+When you pick or finish something from the to-do list, go to the projects tab and move the note card of that task to the appropriate collumn.
+Please to do this as it helps organize, and organized projects move faster.
+You can use the below list to see what has been finished at a quick glance, or go to the organization project in the projects tab at the top of the page for more specific info.
-  E.g Doing something like writing or filling in tables on Google Docs doesn't matter as it is updated in real time and can be accessed by multiple people.
-But doing something like adding mob spawns for a planet in a config does.
-Wouldn't want two people doing the same thing twice).

 Current to-do list, Updated as development progresses:

 - [ ] Disable all HBM weapon and explosive recipes that use the assembler.
-- [x] Fill in energy production spreadsheet.
+- [ ] Finalize Mars and Earth building style.
 - [ ] Fill in energy consumption spreadsheet.
-- [x] Finalize story.
 - [ ] Finalize planet designs, names, and progression order.
 - [ ] Finish resourcepack.
-- [x] Figure out how to keep AR stations relevant after obtaining warp drives.
 - [ ] Build starting planet.
 - [ ] Finish music file conversions.